nunuhara/alice-tools/README-project.md

 specifying a declarative format for describing all of the inputs and outputs of the build process.

+## Initializing a Project Directory

+Run the command `alice project init --mod <ain-file>` to set up a project directory for creating a mod for the given .ain file.
+This will create a directory structure similar to the one described below.

 ## Project Files

 The main configuration for a project is contained in a .pje file in the